phulde/MPusillaPhototaxis/README.md

 # MPusillaPhototaxis
-Porject investigating the characterisation and dynamics of the common pico eukaryote Micromonas pusilla, focussing specifically on the motion in response to an external light stimulus.
+Project investigating the characterisation and dynamics of the common pico eukaryote Micromonas pusilla, focussing specifically on the motion in response to an external light stimulus.

 ## CODE IN REPOSITORY: